malcock1/forgerock/README.md

 This webserver application will return the last NDAYS closing stock results and an average of those results for a given stock SYMBOL upon receiving a HTTP GET request.

+The application container image can be found on DockerHub [here](https://hub.docker.com/r/malcock/webserver)

 ## How to deploy

 ### Ansible deployment